 The Gulf Coast is popularly called America’s Third Coast!

 The Texas coastline is 367 miles long and stretches from the Louisiana state border to South Padre Island / Boca Chica near the US-Mexico border.

-There are many things to see and do along the Gulf Coast of Texas including battleship museums, barrier islands, birding, and marine but the most popular by far are the wide expanses of open sandy beaches.
+There are many things to see and do along the Gulf Coast of Texas including battleship museums, barrier islands, birding, and marine life!

-These beaches have soft powdery sand, giant dunes, and warm water year-round, making them a perfect vacation destination for families.
+The Texas beaches have soft powdery sand, giant sand dunes, and warm water year-round – making them a perfect vacation destination for families.

 Best Beaches in Texas

-Next time you want a beach vacation, we urge you to consider one of Texas’s finest beaches instead of flying to another beach destination.
+Next time you want a beach vacation, we urge you to consider one of Texas’s finest beaches instead of flying out of state to an expensive beach destination.

-Combine a beach vacation with fishing, crabbing, swimming, kayaking, and camping and have a fabulous beach getaway.
+Combine a beach vacation with fishing, crabbing, swimming, kayaking, and camping to have a fabulous beach getaway.

 The best part?